12 Tips For Camping With an Anxious Dog

 So, your chosen site should be private to allow your dog to feel relaxed.
 It should be a peaceful destination for you and your dog alike.

 They become worried if they do not get proper attention or get yelled at when they start barking at everyone around them.
-Allow them to walk, run and play around you.
-Take them for a morning walk along you so that they may feel fresh and active and use their energy for a positive purpose.
+Allow them to walk, run, and play around you.
+Take them for a morning walk alongside you so that they may feel fresh and active and use their energy for a positive purpose.

 They might become nervous at first, but they will enjoy this new experience over time.
 Treat them kindly and with patience while interacting with other pets.
 Try to praise them and reduce their anxiety by allowing them to play with other pets in a free manner.
 Afterwards, when you take them camping they will be prepared for a variety of different situations and you can be comfortable knowing how they are likely to react.

-By punishing your pet for bad behaviour, you may create a negative association and memory of camping.
+By punishing your pet for bad behavior, you may create a negative association and memory of camping.
 Yelling at your dog may trigger them to start barking and even to snap or bite at you.
-This is especially true if your dog has a history of these behaviours when stressed by a new environment.
+This is especially true if your dog has a history of these behaviors when stressed by a new environment.

 This is another case where ensuring you are at a private campsite before heading out on your trip would be wise.
 When you take your dog out on a trail or into a common area to use the restroom, you should always be on the lookout for other dogs and ensure you keep your distance from them to avoid a confrontation.
 Bring a toy or other positive diversion to divert your dog’s attention away from other dogs in the area.

-Basically, keep an eye out for circumstances that can create distress and take action to prevent the situation from worsening BEFORE your dog has a reaction and not after.
+Keep an eye out for circumstances that can create distress and take action to prevent the situation from worsening BEFORE your dog reacts and not after.

 There will inevitably be some downtime for you and Fido during your camping trip because you won’t be hiking, swimming, or exploring for the entire time.
 That’s why it’s important to be prepared to entertain your dog when you’re cooking on the campfire or relaxing with a good book.

-Bring toys for your dog to keep him entertained during your camping trip and to give him a sense of normalcy akin to what he has in your own backyard or neighbourhood park.
+Bring toys for your dog to keep him entertained during your camping trip and to give him a sense of normalcy akin to what he has in your backyard or neighborhood park.

 Family Dog Expert Author